KorbsStudio/glasstron-quick-start/README.md

  - This was once an issue with the Vibrancy extension for Visual Studio Code, you can look at [Issue #5](https://github.com/EYHN/vscode-vibrancy/issues/5) if you're interested.

 This is not caused by Glasstron, but according to Arytonex it's ["on the Windows side of composition"](https://github.com/AryToNeX/Glasstron/issues/59#:~:text=on%20the%20Windows%20side%20of%20composition)

-### Blur effect not working on macOS/Linux
-This repo has the blur type set to Acrylic, which is meant for Windows only.
-There are comments in the code already, which should of helped you already.

-Use `vibrancy` for macOS.

-Use `blurbehind` for Linux.

-The option `blurbehind` does work for all platforms.